 The following information is applicable only to courses based in the Department of Asian Studies.
 It may not apply to courses based in other departments that are crosslisted with Asian Studies.
 The policies and practices of other departments may vary.

 If a course is listed under two numbers (e.g. ASIA 133 and HIST 133), how do I tell which department the course is based in?

-One way is to look at our fall courses page, where crosslists are listed in a separate section from the courses Asian Studies offers.
+One way is to look at our spring courses page, where crosslists are listed in a separate section from the courses Asian Studies offers.

 This course shows up as open, but when I tried to enroll I got an error message about not meeting a reserve capacity.
 What does this mean, and can I enroll?